AlbinDalbert/machine-monitor/README.md

 View temperature and other information about the current machine.

-Only Windows is supported and NVidia card for graphics information
+Only Windows is supported and Nvidia for graphics information

 ![image](app.gif)